skmin-lab/unixmd/docs/source/keywords/bo/dftbplus.rst

 speed.
 (TD)DFTB and SSR methods are interfaced with current version of UNI-xMD.

 - (TD)DFTB is time-dependent density-functional tight-binding method.
 DFTB+ supports only analytical gradients, not nonadiabatic couplings.
+Instead, nonadiabatic coupling matrix elements (NACME) is calculated by using our wavefunction overlap :cite:`Ryabinkin2015` routines.
-Thus, it can be used for only adiabatic dynamics.
+  Thus, it can be used for adiabatic dynamics and surface hopping dynamics.
+  For Ehrenfest dynamics, it shows no energy conservation since it cannot calculate nonadiabatic couplings directly which is used for nuclear propagation.

 - In general, spin-restricted ensemble-referenced Kohn-Sham (REKS) method can be classified as single-state REKS, state-averaged REKS (SA-REKS) and state-interaction SA-REKS (SSR).